ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
 With the same idea of movement input, we will subscribe the `InputEvent` and `GamepadState` to take input for both controller and keyboard.
-This code will be in the `new` function in the `ClientState`.
+This code will be in the `new` function in the `ClientState`:

 ```rust
 impl ClientState{